Open OnDemand Overview

 - Terminal/shell access (under the "Clusters" tab)

 The Open OnDemand service is a relatively new service.
+Starting with the Rocky Linux 8 OS upgrade (July 2024), we have now upgraded Open OnDemand to the latest version, 3.1.7.
 Please let us know if you run into problems or have suggestions or feature requests.

 Logging In¶